-Key management personnel for the College during the year were the Accounting Officer, the Director of Operations, the Director of Finance and Admin, the Director of Partnerships and Apprenticeships, the Director of Teaching and Learning, the Director of Curriculum Development, the Director of Student Experience and the Director of Operations (Penwith).
+Key management personnel for the College during the year were the Accounting Officer, the Director of Operations, the Chief Finance Officer, the Director of Partnerships and Apprenticeships, the Director of Teaching and Learning, the Director of Curriculum Development, the Director of Student Experience and the Director of Operations (Penwith).

-No payments were made to key management personnel as compensation for loss of office during the year ended 31 July 2023.
+No payments were made to key management personnel as compensation for loss of office during the year ended 31 July 2024.